not-fl3/macroquad-website/content/articles/ios/index.md

 Any(11+ at least) xcode could install provision files on any IOS device!

-On pre 16 iOs, the only requirement is a little file in "/Applications/Xcode.app/Contents/Developer/Platforms/iPhoneOS.platform/DeviceSupport"
+On pre 16 iOS, the only requirement is a little file in "/Applications/Xcode.app/Contents/Developer/Platforms/iPhoneOS.platform/DeviceSupport"

-Post iOs 16, iPhone should be in a "Developer mode" to be able to receive the provisions.
+Post iOS 16, iPhone should be in a "Developer mode" to be able to receive the provisions.
 However, the "Developer mode" toggle is hidden in the settings until device seen a mac with xcode 14 installed at least once.
 Yes, you need to physically connect your iPhone to any Mac with XCode 14 to get a toggle in the menu!

 There are, however, scatchy third-party tools("iCareFone 2" did it for me) to get this very toggle.
 With this toggle on, XCode11 with "16.2" in "DeviceSupport" folder can successefully install the provisions on the iphone.

 ### .mobileprovision file

 Purpose of this step - create an empty xcode project runnable on the iphone.
 This project will be never used for building anything, just to make xcode to download provision files from apple developer portal.

 First, login to the app store account. (it might be a free account, no need for the developer one). `xcode->preferences->account login create team`